 Socio-economic Benefits of Ecological Infrastructure

-InfoStart date: 1 July, 2018 End date: 31 December, 2020 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M07-KU Countries: South Africa Thematic areas: Economic development and value chains, Natural resource management, Water management and sanitation, Lead institution: University of Copenhagen (UCPH), Faculty of Science, Department of Geosciences and Natural Resource Management, Denmark Partner institutions: University of Cape Town (UCT), African Climate and Development Initiative, South Africa Aurecon South Africa (Pty) Ltd., South Africa Stellenbosch University (SU), South Africa EkoSource, South Africa University of KwaZulu-Natal (UKZN), South Africa Project website: go to website Project coordinator: Niels Fold Total grant: 4,982,174 DKK
+InfoStart date: 1 July, 2018 End date: 31 March, 2021 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 17-M07-KU Countries: South Africa Thematic areas: Economic development and value chains, Natural resource management, Water management and sanitation, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Aurecon South Africa (Pty) Ltd., South Africa DHI, Denmark University of Cape Town (UCT), South Africa EkoSource, South Africa Stellenbosch University (SU), South Africa Project website: go to website (the site might be inactive) Project coordinator: Niels Fold Total grant: 4,982,174 DKK Project files:

 The overall objective is to develop an evidence-based integrated framework and prototype “investment case” for strengthening water-related Ecological Infrastructure (EI).
 The project will generate new knowledge by combining livelihoods and value chain analysis with the EI approach to water management and next-generation hydroclimatic modelling at optimum spatial resolution.
 The research design is based on an inter- and transdisciplinary approach pursuing integration and scaling up across the Berg-Breede and Greater uMngeni catchments in South Africa.
 The catchments contain strategic water sources upstream and large cities downstream (Cape Town, Durban) with strong rural-urban linkages.
 Both catchments have a maximized engineered water supply system with deteriorating water quality and no further options for engineered or built (‘hard’) infrastructure (BI).
 The project examines three EI intervention sites in each catchment; all sites provide a good representation of existing EI implementation models in terms of partnerships and operational structures.